The Man Who Came Back (UFO)

-"The Man Who Came Back" is the sixteenth episode aired of the first series of UFO, a 1970 British television science fiction series about an alien invasion of Earth.
+"The Man Who Came Back" is the 21st episode of UFO, a 1970 British science fiction television series about an alien invasion of Earth.
 The screenplay was written by Terence Feely and the director was David Lane.
-The episode was filmed from 17 to 29 June 1970, and aired on ATV Midlands on 3 February 1971.
-Though shown as the sixteenth episode, it was actually the twenty-first to have been filmed.
+The episode was filmed from 17 to 29 June 1970, and was first broadcast on 9 January 1971 in Japan, and 3 February 1971 in the UK.

 The series was created by Gerry Anderson and Sylvia Anderson with Reg Hill, and produced by the Andersons and Lew Grade's Century 21 Productions for Grade's ITC Entertainment company.

 Plot

 Captain Craig Collins is presumed killed when his spacecraft, Ship 534, disappears during a successful UFO attack to disable SID (the Space Intruder Detector, the early warning satellite).
 However, he is located on an island a few weeks later with very little memory of his craft's splashdown.
-After S.H.A.D.O.'s medical unit approves his return to active duty, Straker assigns Collins to pilot the NASA SID 2 shuttle and repair SID due to Collins' intimate knowledge of its systems.
+After S.H.A.D.O.'s medical unit approves his return to active duty, Straker assigns Collins to pilot the NASA SID 2 shuttle and repair SID due to Collins's intimate knowledge of its systems.

 Meanwhile, Cols.
-Lake and Grey both notice changes in Collins' behaviour: he displays aggression when he kisses Col. Lake, with whom he had a relationship before his accident; and he wins a chess game against Col. Grey in just a few moves whereas Collins had never been able to defeat Grey before.
+Lake and Grey both notice changes in Collins's behaviour: he displays aggression when he kisses Col. Lake (who is standing in as Moonbase Commander), with whom he had a relationship before his accident; and he wins a chess game against Col. Grey in just a few moves whereas Collins had never been able to defeat Grey before.
 These observations are not enough to convince Straker that anything is wrong and he suggests that personal tensions may be colouring the perspective of Lake and Grey (while not admitting that his long friendship with Collins may be colouring his own judgement).

 During a training weightlifting session, Collins seemingly accidentally injures his co-pilot Col. Paul Foster, leaving Straker as the only qualified person available to replace him.
-Collins, who has been under alien control since before his crash, plans to kill Straker but during a spacewalk Straker is warned by Foster and manages to sever Collins' oxygen supply, killing his friend instead.
+Collins, who has been under alien control since before his crash, plans to kill Straker but during a spacewalk Straker is warned by Foster and manages to sever Collins's oxygen supply, killing his friend instead.